Rama-Lekshmi/TSA_EXP1/README.md

 # RESULT:
-Thus we have created the python code for plotting the time series of given data.
+Thus  a time series plot of the air passenger data is successfully generated , visualizing monthly passenger counts over time with appropriate labels, title, and gridlines.